dan-r/HomeAssistant-Ohme/README.md

 ## Setup
-From the Home Assistant Integrations page, search for an add the Ohme integration.
-If you created your Ohme account through a social login, you will need to 'reset your password' to use this integration.
+From the Home Assistant Integrations page, search for and add the Ohme integration.

+If you created your Ohme account through a social login (Apple/Facebook/Google), you will need to set a password in the Ohme app or 'reset your password' to use this integration.

 ## Entities